Its code name was Mocha.

 ISO/IEC 16262 is hosted by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 This is a secondary standard.

 The original name of that organization was ECMA, an acronym for European Computer Manufacturers Association.
-It was later changed to Ecma International (where Ecma is not an acronym, anymore), as “European” didn’t reflect the organization’s global activities.
+It was later changed to Ecma International (with “Ecma” being a proper name, not an acronym), because the organization’s activities had expanded beyond Europe.
 The initial all-caps acronym explains the spelling of ECMAScript.

 The term ECMAScript refers to the language standard and language versions.